top of page

 Mt.
 Kurikoma (1626m) also known as Mt.
 Sukawadake in Iwate, is a volcano that borders Iwate, Akita and Miyagi prefectures.
 It boasts some of the most spectacular autumn foliage in the region and in spring/summer, it's a hot spot for alpine flora and is recognized as one of Japan’s 100 most famous peaks for flowers.
 It's also home to some of the most acidic onsens in Japan (check out the Sukawa Onsen article).

-There are nine routes up this mountain that vary in difficulty and have different starting points but here are the major ones:
+There are nine routes up this mountain that vary in difficulty and have different starting points.
+Here are the major ones:

 3km 中央コース Chuo Course: beginners and families (2hrs) 4km 東栗駒コース Higashikurikoma Course for beginner to intermediate (2.5hrs)

-9km 湯浜コース Yubama Course for the healthy (6hrs)
+9km 湯浜コース Yubama Course for the fit (6hrs)

 4km 須川コース Sukawa Course for beginners and families (2hrs) *Parts of this course is blocked from Taikatai to the summit.
-The alternate route toward Ubunuma (産沼) is longer and trickier but will get you to the summit!
-At 苔花台(Taikatai), take the left route rather than the right, and it's pretty straight forward from there.
+The alternate route toward Ubunuma (産沼) is a little longer and trickier but will get you to the summit!
+At 苔花台(Taikatai), take the left route rather than the right.
+Please refer to the map below.

-We chose the Sukawa Course (starting from Ichinoseki, Iwate) and set out to catch the autumn foliage which peaked around the Sukawa Kougen Onsen (須川高原温泉) area up toward Lake Showa (昭和池) in early October.
+Here we will introduce the Sukawa Course starting from Ichinoseki, Iwate, to catch the autumn foliage which peaks around the Sukawa Kougen Onsen (須川高原温泉) in early October.
 You'd need to hike a few weeks earlier to see the foliage closer to the summit.
-Sadly, this time around we weren't able to get to the summit as the clouds were too thick and winds were too strong, but stick around to see the spectacular alternative trail we took on our way back.
+For information on how the leaves are looking, please use the Sukawa Visitor Center Instagram for reference: https://www.instagram.com/sukawa_vc/

-We parked our car at Sukawa Visitor Center (須川ビジターセンター) and started our ascent from ①須川高原温泉 (sukawakougenonsen) at about 7am (these pictures were taken after we finished our hike as the clouds were too thick).
-Walk up toward the iconic Daiichi Rock.
+We parked our car at Sukawa Visitor Center (須川ビジターセンター) and started our ascent from ①須川高原温泉 (sukawakougenonsen) at about 7am.
+Walk up toward the iconic Daiichi Rock and enjoy the view of the bubbling hot spring.

 As you walk up you will see the Sukawa Onsen Shrine.
 The trail will lead you to a a vast open expanse ② 名残ヶ原 (nagorigahara).
 In spring, it transforms into a field of cotton grass and in autumn, Japanese pampas grass.